 A reasonable accommodation is assistance or a change in the job or the workplace that will allow an employee with a disability to do a job.
 Reasonable accommodations generally fall into one of these categories:

-It is the applicant's or employee's responsibility to request the accommodation in the first place.
+It's the applicant's or employee's responsibility to request an accommodation in the first place.
 The employer isn't legally required to anticipate that the employee needs an accommodation or to guess at what might help the employee.

 Once an employee requests an accommodation, the employer has a legal obligation to engage in a "flexible interactive process" with the employee.
 Essentially, this means the employer must talk to the employee and collaborate on finding a reasonable accommodation.
 The employer does not have to grant a specific accommodation requested by the employee, as long as the employer works with the employee to come up with an effective accommodation.

-If the employee's need for an accommodation is not obvious, the employer may ask the employee to submit medical certification of the employee's disability and limitations.
+If the employee's need for an accommodation isn't obvious, the employer may ask the employee to submit medical certification of the employee's disability and limitations.

 Certain accommodations are not considered reasonable, and an employer is not required to make these changes.
 They include:

-An employer need not provide an accommodation that would create an undue hardship.
-If an accommodation would involve significant difficult or expense for the employer or would fundamentally alter the nature or operation of the business, that constitutes an undue hardship.
-Whether an accommodation creates an undue hardship depends on a number of factors, including
+An employer doesn't need to provide an accommodation that would create an undue hardship.
+An undue hardship exists if an accommodation would involve significant difficulty or expense for the employer or would fundamentally alter the nature or operation of the business.
+Whether an accommodation creates an undue hardship depends on a number of factors, including:

 Although many undue hardships are financial, that isn't always the case.
 For example, suppose an employee with attention deficit hyperactivity disorder (ADHD) applies for a sales job for a computer company.
 The job entails walking a busy, open, showroom floor, demonstrating the features of various gadgets and making sales.
 The employee requests that the company accommodate his disability by providing him with a private office and requiring customers to come to his office one at a time to make purchases.